ltw-webdev-workshops/think-like-a-programmer/whats-this-javascript-thing.md

       - Data, video & audio communication
       - Form interactions & information collection
       - Super complex applications (Markbot)

   - content: |
+      ## Think like a computer

+      - Javascript is a legit programming language
+      - You need to start thinking like a computer
+      - Computers only do exactly what you ask them

+  - content: |
       ## Videos & tutorials